weecology/forecasting-course/content/lessons/intro-to-forecasting/instructor_notes.md

 * How good do you think we currently are at forecasting in ecology?
 * What does the history of weather forecasting tell you about how that might change?

-## Start with dynamics

-* The title of this course is Ecological Forecasting and Dynamics
-* That's because if we want to be able to forecast the future we need to understand how ecological systems change through time
-* We will start by spending several weeks learning about
-    * Key aspects of ecological dynamics
-    * How to find and analyze time-series data
-* Then we will move on to using these concepts, data, and tools for thinking about and making forecasts